What can you expect with a multi surface ride?

 - gravel roads, rail trail, chip tar and maybe a small amount of single track

 - time wise, multi surface is faster than a MTB ride, but slower than a road ride.
-Our group typically travels 23-25km/h on these routes so plan accordingly.
+Depending on conditions and the season a moderately experienced cyclist could expect 20-23km/hr, route dependent.

 What type of bike is ideal for these routes?